 - Position papers should be no longer than 1100 words (excluding bibliography), in Times New Roman font, at 12 pt.
-Single spaced, 1-inch margins, and justified paragraphs. - The paper should address both topics provided in the background guide almost equally. - The paper should be entirely original.
+Single-spaced, 1-inch margins, and justified paragraphs. - The paper should address both topics provided in the background guide almost - The paper should be entirely original.
 Plagiarism is not tolerated within our conference and will reflect poorly on you. - Your position paper may serve as your opening speech; however, it is not strictly necessary.
-It is also encouraged that the paper is reformulated into a more concise speech due to the time constraints of speech time. - Avoid presenting another country in a negative manner. - Avoid undiplomatic comments about another country. - Avoid providing statistics without explaining their significance.
+It is also encouraged that the paper is reformulated into a more concise speech due to the time constraints of speech time. - Avoid presenting another country in a negative manner. - Avoid undiplomatic comments about another country. - Avoid providing statistics without explaining their significance. - Double delegates should submit only one position paper.